About Teaching English in France

 To teach English in France, you will need a TEFL certificate.
 A 4-year college degree is typically required as well.
 Native English proficiency is expected to find a TEFL job.
 The average salary for an English teacher in France is about $800 - $1,800 USD per month.

 French history, culture, and cuisine have made France one of the most desirable destinations for teaching English abroad.
 Those teaching English in France typically find work in September or October, and then again in January, with most contracts ending in late June.
 It is difficult for non-European Union citizens to get a work visa to teach in the private sector so many Americans teach through the government-operated TAPIF program, which recruits Americans, ages 20-30, to work in French elementary and secondary schools as assistant English teachers.

-*Note about the Job Market for Americans in France: France represents a sizable job market, but it is important to note, however, the vast majority of non-EU citizens, will need to either teach English on a Student Visa, teach through the TAPIF Program, or Canadian citizens have the possibility to apply for a Working Holiday Visa.
+*Note about the Job Market for Americans in France: France represents a sizable job market, but it is important to note, however, that the vast majority of non-EU citizens will need to either teach English on a Student Visa or teach through the TAPIF Program.
+Canadian citizens have the possibility to apply for a Working Holiday Visa.
 Work visas are generally not an option for non-European Union citizens.